-Gridlink is the name given to a joined up government initiative involving Royal Mail, the Office for National Statistics, the General Registry Office for Scotland, Ordnance Survey of Northern Ireland and Ordnance Survey.
-All these organisations are involved in the georeferencing of postcodes and the relating of postcodes to administrative and National Health areas and so on.
+Gridlink is the name given to a joined-up Government initiative involving Royal Mail, the Office for National Statistics, National Records of Scotland (NRS), Land & Property Services and Ordnance Survey.
+All these organisations are involved in the georeferencing of postcodes and the relating of postcodes to administrative and National Health Service areas and so on.